Skip to main content

 Block

 Prevents certain actions from occurring.
-A block could stop transactions from processing, funds from exiting, or prevent all transactional activity on the merchant account.
+A block could stop transactions from processing, stop funds from exiting, or prevent all transactional activity on the merchant account.
 A block is typically placed when the activity is believed to be too risky to continue or requires additional verification before it can continue.

 Hold